What is the minimum length of time you should stay in one job? Is there a minimum length of time you should stay in a job?

 According to the experts, if a job is truly awful, it can be abandoned quickly.
 Just be prepared to explain the quick change to future employers.

-The baby boomers and previous generations have usually worked in the same organisation for a long time.
+A baby boomers and previous generations have usually worked in the same organisation for a long time.
 The current generations have moved on from this way of thinking.
-While there is no clear data to support the view that younger workers jump from job to job more than previous generations, most workers today expect to change jobs more than once in their careers to advance, acquire new skills or get a better package.
+While there is no clear data to support the view that younger workers jump from job to job more than previous generations, most workers today expect several times during his career switch to move up, gain new skills or get a better package.
 Job changes are more common in certain industries, such as tech.

 It can help to Career coaching!?